faizaslam11/faizaslam11/README.md

 ### Hey, I'm Faiz AKA bigbash 👋

-- 🔭 I’m currently working on python, JavaScript and there Frameworks
+- 🔭 I’m currently working on python, JavaScript, Java and there Frameworks
 - 🌱 I’m currently taking help with Tim.
 - 👯 I’m looking to collaborate on ML projects, Websites and designing repos.
-- 🤔 I’m looking for help in DSA!
+- 🤔 I’m looking for help in Springboot!
 - 💬 Ask me about anything you don't get on Google.
 - 📫 How to reach me: Insta . itz_faiz_aslam, Discord . bigbash#0998
 - 😄 Pronouns: He/His